2026

 Useful Information

-Wheelchair Viewing Platform at Fabuloso Pride in the Park Saturday and Sunday
+Wheelchair Viewing Platform at Pride on the Park Saturday and Sunday

-Ground Level Viewing Area at Fabuloso Pride in the Park Saturday and Sunday
+Standing Ground Level Viewing Area at Pride on the Park Saturday and Sunday

 Assistance Dogs

-There will be a dedicated area for exercising an assistance dogs adjacent to the Access tent at Pride in the Park for both days.
+There will be a dedicated area for exercising an assistance dogs adjacent to the Access tent at Pride on the Park for both days.
+Please contact us if you require an assistance dog. assistance dogs can only enter through the Accessible Gate.

 Accessible Parking

-There is a limited number of allocated accessible parking space at Pride in the Park on both days.
-Blue badge holders apply for accessible parking by completing the access request form.
+There is a limited number of allocated accessible parking spaces at Pride on the Park on both days.
+Blue badge holders can apply for passes via AXS.

 Deaf Customers

-There will be a team of BSL Interpreters at the main stage and at the cabaret tent at Pride in the Park on both days.
-There will also be a limited number of interpreters at the access tent.
+There will be a team of BSL Interpreters on site, an interpreter will be based at the main stage on both days.
+There will also be a number of interpreters based at the access tent.

 Special Effects & Lighting